dtduval/dtduval.github.io/Daily-notes.md

 - Case: Netflix Inc.: Streaming Across Borders and Into Original Content (A and B)
 - Questions for consideration:
     - Conduct a SWOT analysis: using these, was Netflix spending too much money to enter highly competitive markets?
-    - Run a CAGE analysis using this tool for two countries mentioned in the case, ideally with one being the United States.
+    - Run a (CAGE analysis)(https://saylordotorg.github.io/text_international-business/s12-04-cage-analysis.html) for two countries mentioned in the case, ideally with one being the United States.
 One group should definitely do Brazil and another should do China, but others are possible.

 **CLASS NOTES**